O'Reilly Media: Make: and Craft:

 In January 2005 the company launched Make: magazine and in 2006 it launched Maker Faire.
-The flagship Maker Faire in San Mateo, CA, drew over 130,000 attendees.
+The flagship Maker Faire in San Mateo, California, drew over 130,000 attendees.
 Other Faires around the world collectively draw millions.
 In 2012, O'Reilly Media spun out the Make properties into a separate venture-backed company, Maker Media, headed up by former O'Reilly executive and Make founder Dale Dougherty.

 In the fall of 2006, O'Reilly added a second magazine, Craft:, with the tagline "Transforming Traditional Crafts."
 Craft: folded in 2009.

 In the summer of 2019, Maker Media laid off its entire staff and ceased operations.

+Make Magazine is currently published by Make Community LLC.

 Post–Tim O'Reilly era

 In 2011, Tim O'Reilly stepped down from his day-to-day duties as O'Reilly Media CEO to focus his energy and attention on the Gov 2.0 movement.
 Since then, the company has been run by Laura Baldwin.
 Baldwin comes from a finance and consulting background.